LLM Reference

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude 3.7 Sonnet at 80.3 and Claude Sonnet 4.5 at 86, with Claude Sonnet 4.5 ahead by 5.7 points; Massive Multi-discipline Multimodal Understanding has Claude 3.7 Sonnet at 75 and Claude Sonnet 4.5 at 77.8, with Claude Sonnet 4.5 ahead by 2.8 points.
-The largest visible gap is 5.7 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude 3.7 Sonnet at 80.3 and Claude Sonnet 4.5 at 86, with Claude Sonnet 4.5 ahead by 5.7 points; SWE-bench Verified has Claude 3.7 Sonnet at 70.3 and Claude Sonnet 4.5 at 77.2, with Claude Sonnet 4.5 ahead by 6.9 points; Massive Multi-discipline Multimodal Understanding has Claude 3.7 Sonnet at 75 and Claude Sonnet 4.5 at 77.8, with Claude Sonnet 4.5 ahead by 2.8 points.
+The largest visible gap is 6.9 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on code execution: Claude 3.7 Sonnet.
 Both models share vision, multimodal input, reasoning mode, and function calling, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude 3.7 Sonnet lists $3/1M input and $15/1M output tokens, while Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Claude 3.7 Sonnet lower by about $0 per million blended tokens.
+For cost, Claude 3.7 Sonnet lists $3/1M input and $15/1M output tokens on the cheapest tracked provider, while Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output.
+A 70/30 input-output blend is tied on the cheapest tracked routes.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
 Availability is 6 providers versus 8, so concentration risk also matters.

 Choose Claude 3.7 Sonnet when coding workflow support are central to the workload.
 Choose Claude Sonnet 4.5 when vision-heavy evaluation and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.